S3Blevins/compiler/docs/design_spec.md

 * The flag -O2 flag optimization is limited in functionality (works with minimal programs), and may causes errors, especially if used with loops and conditionals in the .c code.
 * Function call parameter counts are not checked.
 * Comparisons between constants are **NOT** supported (ie. (3 < 4)).
+* There are a few cases where conditions fail if the sequence has if-else, if-else-if.
+In addition, returning expressions such as variables and constants may break.
+To help prevent this our compiler seems to like returning or assigning constants/variables but nothing more.

 **IF NOT MENTIONED IN 'SUPPORTED FEATURES' SECTION IT IS NOT SUPPORTED.**